Marylebone station: Privatisation

-In 2011, Chiltern Railways took over the Oxford to Bicester Town route from First Great Western, in preparation for the opening of a link from the Chiltern Main Line to the Varsity Line (on which Bicester Town station is located), which would see twice-hourly services from Marylebone to Oxford.
-Construction was expected to start in 2011 but was delayed until the following year after bats were found roosting in one of the tunnels on the Varsity line.
+In 2011, Chiltern Railways took over the Oxford to Bicester Town route from First Great Western; this was in preparation for the opening of a link from the Chiltern Main Line to the Varsity Line, on which Bicester Town station is located, which would see twice-hourly services from Marylebone to Oxford.
+Construction was expected to start in 2011, but was delayed until the following year after bats were found roosting in one of the tunnels on the Varsity line.
 Services to Oxford Parkway started in October 2015 and services to Oxford began in December 2016.
 In 2018, a survey found that commuters from Oxford preferred the Chiltern route to Marylebone over the Great Western route to Paddington via Reading.

 In 2017, Network Rail proposed an upgrade of Marylebone with 1,000 extra seats on trains approaching the station.
-These improvements are planned to be complete by 2024.
+These improvements were planned to be completed by the mid-2020s.
 Beyond this, improvements to Old Oak Common station are planned to relieve congestion at Marylebone.

-In a study by Network Rail it was said that any expansion of the station could cost up to £700 million with Old Oak Common a more feasible alternative for capacity increase.
+In a study by Network Rail, it was said that any expansion of the station could cost up to £700 million, with Old Oak Common a more feasible alternative for capacity increase.